Tamsauce/NasaAPI/README.md

 <!-- About The Game -->
 # About The App:

-## Mechanics and Features:
+## Mechanics:

 - Choose a date or date range to access NASA's Astronomy Picture of the Day.
 - Click button to "Launch Images".

+## Features:
-- Clear input fields after submit
+- Clears input fields after submit
-- Header with a reminder of the date range choosen

-- Like and dislike images.
-- Share link (surprise).
 - Jump to proper location after NASA cards are rendered
+- Renders header with a reminder of the date range choosen
+- Like and dislike images
+- Share link with pop up modal
 - Clickable read more/read less feature that puts the control in the users hand.
 - Fully responsive and mobile ready